AlfioEmanueleFresta/practical-xss/extension.rst

 * MySpace's vulnerability was exploited by an attacker to autmatically add to each person's profile the phrase "samy is my hero", plus some code that would automatically and silently put the same phrase in the viewer's profile.

+* Facebook's vulnerability was exploited by an attacker to automatically send a private message to the victim's friends, which included a malicious URL.

 **Extend the code used in the last excercise, so that the code will automatically** **reproduce itself it the user who views the comment is authenticated.**